mvysny/karibu-testing/karibu-testing-v10/README.md

 `LitElement`-based components are supported.
 After all, from the server-side perspective they're just `Component`s since there's no `LitElement` server class.

+### PreserveOnRefresh

+The `@PreserveOnRefresh` annotation is supported since Karibu 1.3.17, see [Issue #118](https://github.com/mvysny/karibu-testing/issues/118) for details.
+In order for this to work, we faked the `ExtendedClientDetails` fetching which now also works correctly.

+However, looks that it broke Spring `RouteScope` [Issue #129](https://github.com/mvysny/karibu-testing/issues/129).
+Since Karibu 1.3.20 you can turn the `ExtendedClientDetails` faking off, by setting `fakeExtendedClientDetails` to `false` (Java: `TestingLifecycleHookKt.setFakeExtendedClientDetails(false)`).

 ## API

 ### Looking up components